apache/pulsar/.github/ISSUE_TEMPLATE/doc_request.md

 (For example, website links, etc)?

-# Can you fix this issue?
+# Would you like to fix this issue?

 (Welcome to contribute docs!
 Pulsar grows from a tiny seed to a big tree with every little effort by us!
 Your contribution is the sunlight, water, and air!)